πŸ§ͺ Demo Mode, You are viewing this as a logged-in Individual user. This session was sent to hello@uavtalent.com for review.

 Years of Experience Profile

 πŸŽ“ Credentialed by default.
 Employers should expect formal documentation as standard.
-Candidates without at least one relevant certification are the exception, not the rule.
+Candidates without at least one relevant certification are the exception rather than the rule in this market.

 Deployment Model